qwertpas/catkin/README.md

-# catkin

-Project Title: Ethan’s Mom - cockroach killer
+# Project Title: Ethan’s Mom - cockroach killer

 Team members: Christopher Xu, Vanessa Blas, Ethan Hsiao

 Languages: ROS scripts that control the robot are written in Python 3.
 Drivers are imported in C++.